 The Role of Your Local Authority

-Revised statutory guidance on home education was issued to local authorities by the Scottish Executive in January 2008 following extensive consultation with the home education community and other interested bodies.
-This aimed to both clarify many previously ‘grey’ areas and to help thaw sometimes strained past relationships between home educators and local authorities.
+Statutory guidance on home education was issued to local authorities by the Scottish Executive in January 2008 following extensive consultation with the home education community and other interested bodies.
+This aimed to both clarify many previously ‘grey’ areas and to help thaw strained relationships between home educators and local authorities.

-In cases where prejudice and hostility are evident, families are strongly advised to report details of their experience to Schoolhouse and the Scottish Government Education Department.
-They may also consider complaining directly to the Chief Executive of their local authority and enlisting the support of their constituency and/or regional list MSPs, a number of whom have helped resolve such difficulties in the past.
+In cases where prejudice and hostility by the local authority are evident, families are strongly advised to report their experience to Schoolhouse and the Scottish Government Education Department.
+They may also consider complaining directly to the Chief Executive of the local authority and enlisting the support of their constituency and/or regional list MSPs, a number of whom have helped resolve such difficulties in the past.

 Communication with the Local Authority

-Local authority officers will usually enquire about any plans for integration into school and/or future exams (which young people are not obliged to take at conventional times, or ever); they will routinely enquire about ‘social’ opportunities (often failing to realise that home educated children have far more such opportunities in the ‘real world’ than their peer-restricted, and arguably socially excluded, schooled counterparts); and they will possibly seek assurances that the child has access to a suitable place for quiet study.
+Local authority officers will often enquire about plans for integration into school and/or future exams they will routinely enquire about ‘social’ opportunities and they will possibly seek assurances that the child has access to a place for quiet study.
 There is no legal obligation to oblige with any of this.

 Local Authority ‘Consent’